 Welcome to the Wallingford Preschool.
 The Preschool is part of the North Seattle College (NSC) parent education program and is affiliated with the Parent Advisory Council (PAC).
-The Preschool is comprised of three classes: Pre-3s, 3-4s AM and 4-5s PM classes.
+The Preschool comprises two classes: Two's and 3-5's (with Pre-K subset).
 In the spirit of a Co-op, the Preschool requires active participation of parents and provides an opportunity to practice skills in the areas of teaching young children, child development, and leadership.
 This offers each family a means of building a supportive network and gaining valuable parenting and teaching skills in interacting with children.